QuentinRa/blog.quentinra.dev/info/networking/index.md

 This is a 6-bytes-long address such as `ff:ff:ff:ff:ff:ff` with 12 hexadecimal character, separated with a colon.

-* The first 6 characters are the vendor/manufacturer
+* The first 6 characters are identifying the vendor/manufacturer.
+This is called a [OUI](http://standards-oui.ieee.org/oui/oui.txt) <small>(Organizationally unique identifier)</small>.
 * The last 6 characters are the unique address
 </div></div>